Byron Palmer

-Byron Palmer (21 June 1920 – 30 September 2009) was an American film, television and stage actor under contract with 20th Century Fox.
+Byron Palmer (June 21, 1920 – September 30, 2009) was an American movie actor and television host.

 Early years

-Palmer was the second of four children of Harlan G. Palmer; a politician, judge, and most notably the owner and publisher of the historic Hollywood Citizen News.
+Palmer was the second of four children of Harlan G. Palmer, a politician, judge, and most notably the owner and publisher of the historic Hollywood Citizen News.
 While attending Occidental College, Palmer wrote obituaries for his father's paper and later joined CBS as a page eventually leading him to become a CBS radio news reporter and announcer.

 During World War II, Palmer joined the Army Air Forces and ran a radio station on an island in the Pacific.
 Between news broadcasts, he sang tenor on the air with a quartet called the Music Mates.
 Soldiers sent him fan mail that persuaded him to take voice lessons after the war.

 Film and stage

 Palmer made his debut in film in the 1953 film Tonight We Sing.
 He starred with Jack Palance in Man in the Attic, with Gordon MacRae in The Best Things in Life Are Free and in several other films including Emergency Hospital and Ma and Pa Kettle at Waikiki and the 1956 film Glory.
 After acting as master of ceremonies for a touring “Hollywood on Ice” show, he starred with Ray Bolger in Where's Charley? on Broadway in 1948.
-He was also featured in the early 1950s Broadway revue "Bless You All" with Pearl Bailey. and the 1956 film Glory.
+He was also featured in the early 1950s Broadway revue "Bless You All" with Pearl Bailey, and the 1956 film Glory.